 MATH 1930 Introduction to Mathematical Sciences (3 credits) Meets MnTransfer Goal Area 4: This course integrates the study of algebra and statistics.
 Topics include functions, graphical and tabular analysis, rate of change, syntax and semantics, the process of computing, data manipulation, sampling, statistical measures, basic probability, correlation.
 Examples are drawn from a wide range of disciplines and content will be taught within the framework of discipline-specific examples.
 This course will be taught in a lab environment, the sessions will be a mix of lecture, individual work, and group work.
 Student participation and activity learning will be stressed.

-Prerequisite(s): MATH 0081 or MATH 0092 or appropriate assessment score dispersion; basic probability; hypothesis testing; estimation; analysis of variance; linear correlation and regression; non-parametric statistics.
+Prerequisite(s): MATH 0081 or MATH 0092 or appropriate assessment score

 MATH 1960 Consortium Credits (3 credits) A course intended to act as a place holder for consortium credits taken at a non- MinnState school.